 Basically, when a certain event happens in app A, it will trigger app B to perform a set action.
 DataValidation lets you verify email addresses in real-time by using Zapier.

 In this article we will show you how to create a Zap between Google Sheets and DataValidation, showing how to do email verification with Zapier.
 Our goal is to have Zapier pull in all new email addresses from aspreadsheet, verify them with our email list cleaner and push the DataValidation verification results back to the spreadsheet.
 Please keep in mind that the procedure might be significantly different when creating links with other apps.
 You can tailor the verification flow to suit your needs as Zapier is flexible and feature rich.

 A Zapier account.
 You can sign up for a free account with limited functionality.

 The specific Zap that we're creating will work on a free Zapier account.

 A DataValidation account with tokens available and a generated API key.
 You can generate an API key under Profile Settings

 in your DataValidation account.
 You can purchase tokens by clicking on the circle icon in the top-right side of the page.

 For this particular Zap, you will also need a Google account and a spreadsheet in your Google Drive.
-Please note that in order for the Zap to work, your spreadsheet needs to have headers created in advance.
+In the Google spreadsheet, you will need to have the following columns with headers created in advance:

 Below is a step by step guide to creating a Zap between Google Sheets and DataValidation: